ThomBator/ThomBator/README.md

+# Note: My university's academic integrity policy prohibits me publishing coursework in public repositories.
+Portfolio projects in Java, Python and C++ available on request.

-# Hi my name is Thom Bator.
+## Hi my name is Thom Bator.
 I am an aspiring Software Developer from Toronto, Canada.

 I'm currently in my final year of a B.Sc in Computer Science at Western Governors University.
 Before entering into my degree program I worked for about 10 years as an advertising copywriter and video script writer.
 I look forward to transitioning into a Software Developer role when I complete my studies in several months.

-##My university's academic integrity policy prohibits me publishing coursework in public repositories, but I have several portfolio projects in Java, Python and C++ available on request.

 Programing Languages & Technical Skills: Java; Python; C++; CSS; HTML; JavaScript; SQL; Git/Github; Bash.